vinitshahdeo/Hacktoberfest2021/.github/PULL_REQUEST_TEMPLATE/ADD_NEW_MENTOR.md

 ### Provide your information

-- Name: <Add your name here>
+- Name: Ruchir Agarwal
-- LinkedIn: <Add link to your Linkedin profile>
+- LinkedIn: I dont have a Linkedin profile yet
-- Twitter: <Add link to your Twitter profile>
+- Twitter: Ruchir17
-- About: <Short bio about you>
+- About: I am really passionate about coding, and i have learnt a lot on my own in languages like, python, javasacript, html and Linux.I am open to new experiences, and i would love to learn

 ### Why do you want to become a mentor (optional)